Skip to content

 Small Estate Threshold

 Estates valued under $184,500 may qualify for simplified probate or a small estate affidavit.
 Estates under $184,500 (adjusted for inflation) may transfer via affidavit without probate.
+Read our full probate guide for step-by-step instructions on navigating the process.

 Probate Court